Uche05/mathsisitDjBlog/README.md

 * **GitHub Issues** with labels
 * **Kanban board** for sprint organisation

+- Throughout development, features were implemented incrementally and verified using automated tests before progressing to the next task.
+Bugs and regressions discovered during testing were logged and resolved immediately to ensure stable feature delivery.

+# Testing
+## Testing

+Testing was carried out throughout development using Django’s built-in testing framework.

+The project includes automated tests covering:
+- CRUD functionality for blog posts (Create, Read, Update, Delete)
+- Access control and permissions (author vs non-author)
+- Authentication workflows (register, login, logout)
+- Form validation and error handling
+- Model logic such as slug generation and uniqueness
+- Dashboard behaviour and user-specific content filtering

+Tests were run regularly using:

+python manage.py test

+All tests passed successfully after resolving edge cases related to draft post visibility and production middleware configuration.

 # Deployment
+Before deployment, all automated tests were executed locally to ensure production stability.
+Deployment-specific issues (such as missing middleware dependencies) were identified through test failures and resolved prior to final release.

 The Mathematics Learning Blog was deployed to a cloud platform using these steps: